 Churches Should Support Their Own Missionaries

 As I’ve written about extensively in my books, being a faithful church leader is hard.
 The Biblical responsibilities of a Christian church leader are many and the qualifications are extensive.
 One of these responsibilities is to guide and shepherd their congregation toward an Acts 1:8 approach toward being witnesses of Christ in “Jerusalem and in all Judea and Samaria, and to the end of the earth.”
 One of the approaches that these church leaders take is to partner together with ministry leaders and organizations throughout the world, offering these dear saints encouragement through prayer and financial support.
 Many of my international ministry friends are among these who so dearly cherish these support links, who for many of them are the only support that they receive.
 For them, raising support locally is always hard, and these Western partnerships allow their ministry to go forth to proclaim the Gospel to those in their home country.
 Let me state clearly that I heartily encourage these types of partnerships.
-These dear ministry leaders are always more effective in their home country than a Western missionary will be, given that they are many times, know the local church well, are of the same nationality and know the same language as those they are trying to reach with the Gospel.
+These dear ministry leaders are always more effective in their home country than a Western missionary will be, given that they grew up in their context, know the local church well, are of the same nationality and know the same language as those they are trying to reach with the Gospel.

 Unfortunately however, I have seen many times in my 30 years of experience in ministry that these types of partnerships are the only types of partnerships that Church leaders have in missions, which then neglects the para-church ministry leaders that are participants and members of their local church.
 I can speak from experience that there is almost nothing more deflating to these ministry workers than hearing from the pulpit all the exciting ministries the church is participating in internationally with people who do not attend their church, while simultaneously neglecting a partnership of some type with those in ministry and who attend that church.